 At which station does the train arrive in Amsterdam?
 The international train station Amsterdam Centraal is located about 1 km from the centre of Amsterdam.
 It is the region's main public transport hub and the main long-distance train station in the Netherlands.
 In addition, there is access to all major ferry connections in the region.

-Travel between Bonn, Germany and Amsterdam, Netherlands by train is: Fully open.
+Travel between Bonn, Germany and Amsterdam, Netherlands by train is: Unrestricted.

 Conditions of entry:

 When traveling in Netherlands, you must follow these COVID-19 safety rules:

 The information above was last checked on 3/8/23.
 This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Bonn to Amsterdam before traveling.